lloda/ra-ra/README.md

 # ra-ra #

-ra-ra is an expression template / multidimensional array library for C. It has bugs and many half-baked features.
-If you need an array library for 'production', you should probably look somewhere else.
+ra-ra is an expression template / multidimensional array library for C++.
+It's not very mature, so if you need an array library for 'production', you may want to look somewhere else.

 Building
 -----------